 “Good fashion is evolution, not revolution” ~ Pierre Balmain

-“It’s a fabulous thing to give life to fabric, to make something move well, the harmony of colour” ~ Hubert de Givenchy
+“It’s a fabulous thing to give life to fabric, to make something move well, the harmony of color” ~ Hubert de Givenchy.

 “A woman can carry a bag, but it is the shoe that carries the woman” ~ Christian Louboutin

 French-Egyptian fashion designer Christian Louboutin is renowned for his exclusively shiny, red-lacquered soled footwear – quite possibly the most renowned of the luxury French shoe brands.

 After opening his own shoe salon in the heart of Paris in 1992, Louboutin’s unique, handcrafted designs soon made him popular with various high profile clientele.